dodona-edu/programmeursleerling/chapters/03 expressions/06 exercises/05 set an alarm/description/description.en.md

 ### Assignment

-Write a program that prints the answer.
+Write a program that prints the answer in the form `HH:MM` (24 hour time format).

 {:class="callout callout-info"}
 > #### Tip